Once inside Cicada, we can run our neural network C function by typing

 > go()

-The last line takes us back to our normal workspace.
 So our init() call was a dud -- nothing happened.
-So let’s put a trace statement in the coding section of the init() function.. wherever that is... ho ho, well we forgot the code marker, which explains why there isn’t any coding section.
-That should go at the beginning of init(); the method should now begin:
+Our next step might be to put a trace statement in the coding section of the init() function.. hmm, wherever that is..
+Looks like we forgot a code marker separating the function variables from its executable code, which fully explains why it won’t run.
+The init() method should begin:

 init :: {